Laser treatments for rosacea and redness.

 This, I discovered, was how I was going to make progress to square 2, 3, 4, and on to square 8 where I saw around a 90% reduction in my redness and rosacea.

 So, what does this look like as far as appointment spacing?
-That depends on you, your routine, and your environment but for me, as someone who is reluctant to give up spicy food and booze, I found that 3–5-week intervals between appointments gave me the quickest and most profound progress.
-I did nose and cheeks at every appointment and full face and neck every other.
-Now that I have my situation under control, I go about every 8-10 weeks for nose and cheeks and only need full face and neck appointments about once per year.
-I no longer experience any rosacea and only occasional redness even when I drink alcohol!!
+That depends on you, your routine, and your environment but for me, as someone who is reluctant to give up spicy food and booze, I found that 3–5-week intervals between appointments yielded the quickest results.
+I did nose-and-cheeks at every appointment and full face and neck every other.
+Now that I have my situation under control, I go about every 8-10 weeks for nose-and-cheeks and only need full face and neck appointments about once per year.
+I no longer experience any rosacea and only occasional blushing even when I drink alcohol!!

 Another thing I noticed was that when I reached a 90% reduction in redness, was that it was much slower to come back.